-The Graduate Affairs committee consists of the DGS, eight members of the Graduate Faculty, 4 of which are elected each autumn to two-year, staggered terms, and a graduate student member elected by the Biology Graduate Student Association to a one-year term.
+The Graduate Affairs committee consists of the DGS and eight members of the Graduate Faculty, 4 of which are elected each autumn to two-year, staggered terms.

 The Undergraduate Affairs Committee consists of the DUS (chair), the Associate Chair for Education, and four members of the Biology Faculty, 2 of which are appointed by the Department Chair, in consultation with the DUS, each autumn to two-year, staggered terms.